brainlife/docs/docs/user/started.md

 ## Sign Up

-To begin using brainlife.io, you need first make sure you are registered on the site ([you can do that here](https://brainlife.io/auth/)).You can choose to sign up through Google, ORCID, Github, or through your institution.
+To begin using brainlife.io, you need first make sure you are registered on the site ([you can do that here](https://brainlife.io/auth/)).
+You can choose to sign up through Google, ORCID, Github, or through your institution.

 If you want your own dedicated brainlife.io username and password, you can [sign up for brainlife.io] here(https://brainlife.io/auth/#!/signup) to register an account.
 You will be asked to confirm your email address once you register.